AstraZeneca says working with Southeast Asian nations on vaccine deliveries

-AstraZeneca (AZN.L) says it is working closely with Southeast Asia governments to ensure its COVID-19 vaccine is supplied "as quickly as possible", after reported delays in deliveries of orders from a Thai plant owned by the country's powerful king.
+BANGKOK (Reuters) - AstraZeneca says it is working closely with Southeast Asia governments to ensure its COVID-19 vaccine is supplied “as quickly as possible”, after reported delays in deliveries of orders from a Thai plant owned by the country’s powerful king.

 “Distribution to other Southeast Asian countries, including Malaysia, will commence in the coming weeks,” the company said in an e-mail to Reuters.